 Remember to count every expense of the trip.
 For example, at some airports, you get free parking.
 The tickets might be more expensive, or there might be a long way to drive there, but saving on the sometimes expensive parking fees might still give you a cheaper trip when looking at the whole cost.

-Another thing to look at is if the luggage is included in price or not.
+Another thing to look at is if the luggage is included in the price or not.
 Some times the really cheap alternatives lack everything (like bringing luggage), and you have to pay extra for these.
 Check what’s included an what’s not.

 - Cheapest possible might become more expensive.

 Don’t look blindly at the cheapest possible trips, where the hotel often lies outside of the desired destination.
 This gives you a lot of extra transportation (taxi) costs, or uncomfortable bus rides every now and then during your trip.
 A slightly more expensive hotel at the destination might actually become cheaper in the end.
-Or like my own experience while booking a really cheap hotel in Bali, which was so bad and dirty that I had to book another one on the spot, but could not get any cash back from the first one, so we paid double hotels the whole stay.
+Or like my own experience while booking a really cheap hotel in Bali, which was so bad and dirty that I had to book another one on the spot, but could not get any money back from the first one, so we paid double hotels the whole stay.

 - Compare trips on several booking sites.

 Online there are a lot of different sites for comparing travel-packages.
-All of them usually have almost all alternatives listed, but they might have different deals with the providers, and therefore the different price for the same trip.
+All of them usually have almost all alternatives listed, but they might have different deals with the providers, and therefore the different prices for the same trip.
 Check several sites.

 - Travel auctions.